Davis Motorcar Company

 The Davis Motorcar Company was an American automobile manufacturer based in Van Nuys, in the San Fernando Valley region of Los Angeles, California, which produced three-wheeled automobiles from 1947 to 1948.
-In total the company produced 13 vehicles.
+Phil Patton, writing in the New York Times, noted that in total the company produced 13 vehicles.

 History

 Founder Glenn Gordon "Gary" Davis (d.
 1973) acquired a prototype called "The Californian" from designer Frank Kurtis, who built it for millionaire racecar driver Joel Thorne.

 Davis operated in a 57,000 sq. ft. former aircraft assembly building in Van Nuys, where a prototype three-wheeler named "Baby" was built.
-Baby was powered by a 47 hp Hercules 4-cylinder engine coupled to a Borg-Warner 3-speed transmission and Spicer rear end.
+Baby was powered by a 47 horsepower Hercules 4-cylinder engine coupled to a Borg-Warner 3-speed transmission and Spicer rear end.
 Baby was unique in that it featured four-across seating.
 It was planned that production, beginning in 1948, would start at a minimum of 50 cars a day later increasing to 1,000.
 A second prototype called "Delta" was built, and a third prototype, the model 482, was completed later.
 The third model, the "Divan", established standards for the production Davis cars.